 A down gap is just the opposite of an up gap; the high price of the down gap day after market close must be lower than the low price of the previous day.
 Down gaps are usually considered bearish.

-Up and down gaps can form on daily, weekly or monthly charts and are considered a significant when accompanied with higher than average volume.
+Up and down gaps can form on daily, weekly or monthly charts and are considered significant when accompanied with higher than average volume.

 A price chart with gaps almost every day is typical for very lightly traded securities and should be avoided.
 Prices often gap up or down at market open and then close the gap before market close.
 Such temporary intraday gaps should not be considered as having anything more significance than normal market volatility.